TIGRLab/tigrlab.github.io/_posts/database/2016-01-02-xnat-overview.md

 At the side is a set of commands one can use to do manage the data, such as deleting bad files, renaming the subject and/or session, or downloading copies of the data.

 Along the top, you can see that we are actually inside the session `SPN01_CMH_PHA_FBN0065` for subject `SPN01_CMH_PHA_FBN0065`.
 This is because we ask that all session and subject names match.
-If you click `SUBJECT: SPN01_CMH_PHA_FBN0065`, you should see this:
+If you click `SUBJECT: SPN01_CMH_PHA_FBN0065` at the top, you should see this:

 <figure>
 	<a href="/images/guide.xnat-subject.jpg"><img src="/images/guide.xnat-subject.jpg"></a>